 7. What should my child bring to school each day?

 Except for a short period in winter, your child should always bring a hat and clothing appropriate to the weather.
 Younger children may also wish to pack a change of clothes.
 Cycle 1 Extended Day and Cycle 2 and 3 children will need to pack lunch, and Cycle 2 and 3 students will also need to pack a snack.
 We encourage all families to help their child choose healthy choices for their lunchbox.
 Your Class Parent will distribute other packing lists, such as stationary requirements, at the start of each year.

 8. Should my child bring toys or other possessions from home to school?

 Please keep all toys, merchandising and other games at home.
 Children may wish to bring an item in to show at group time or for a presentation, but these should be related to the work they do in class or something interesting the child has discovered and wishes to share.
-If in doubt, please contact your Director using the email form firstname.lastname@example.org
+If in doubt, please contact your Director using the email format firstname.lastname@example.org.

 9. If I have comments or feedback on activities, policies, procedures or anything else at the school, how should I raise this?

 Our Communication Path guide will show you the best person to raise any issue with.

 10. When are the fees for next year announced?